bonfire-engine/bonfire-engine.github.io/v3.0/doc/overview.md

 > render_priority = Dynamic ( 30 + Axis Y)

-Anything that you may add to the scenery.
-For example a Barrel in the way or even an NPC, which can interact with your player.
+Anything that you may add to the scene, for example, a Barrel in the way or even an NPC, which can interact with your player.

 For more details click [here](doc/decoration?id=decoration).